Ischemia

 Interventional and Surgical Procedures

-Your RUSH provider may recommend a procedure to restore blood flow.
-RUSH specialists are skilled at treating even the most complex conditions, no matter where your ischemia exists:
+Your provider may recommend a procedure to restore blood flow.
+Our specialists are skilled at treating even the most complex conditions, no matter where your ischemia exists:

-- A team approach to complex cases: Each week, providers from RUSH’s ischemia clinic meet to discuss patients who have complex needs and symptoms.
+• A team approach to complex cases: Each week, providers from our ischemia clinic meet to discuss patients who have complex needs and symptoms.
 Together, they’ll share their knowledge and expertise to develop a treatment plan for you.

-- Early screening: Our goal is to detect ischemia early, when it’s easier to treat.
-That’s why RUSH ischemia specialists have ways to identify biomarkers that can indicate your risk for developing ischemia.
+• Early screening: Our goal is to detect ischemia early, when it’s easier to treat.
+That’s why our ischemia specialists have ways to identify biomarkers that can indicate your risk for ischemia.
 They’re doing this by using blood tests and noninvasive imaging that you can self-schedule.

-- Managing ischemia with rehab: RUSH offers cardiac rehab services to help you prevent or manage ischemia.
+• Managing ischemia with rehab: We offer cardiac rehab services to help you prevent or manage ischemia.
 Our rehab specialists can help you recover from an interventional or surgical procedure as safely and quickly as possible.
 We can also help you incorporate lifestyle change recommendations into your daily routine.

-- Limb preservation services: Sometimes peripheral ischemia can get so severe that you could be at risk of losing your limb.
-At RUSH, our limb preservation team focuses on saving your limb whenever possible.
-In fact, they offer limb-saving treatments that have helped 90% of their patients keep their limbs.
+• Limb preservation services: Sometimes peripheral ischemia can get so severe that you could be at risk of losing your limb.
+Our limb preservation team focuses on saving limbs whenever possible.
+In fact, they offer treatments that have helped 90% of their patients avoid limb amputation.